Setting up a model |

 For details, see Nodes.

-6. Click to: •Assign the right Material and Section to every Element, if needed.
+6. Click •Assign the right Material and Section to every Element, if needed.
 All Elements that are defined on screen are assigned the Default Material and the Default Section, but the user can change this later on, if needed. •See properties of Elements such as Length, and others.

 For details, see Elements.